 Guaranteed admissions agreements allow John Tyler students who graduate with an associate degree and who meet specific criteria to seamlessly transfer to more than 35 four-year colleges.
 Information about these transfer agreements may be found at www.jtcc.edu/transfer.
 Students who have questions about the transferability of certain courses also may find the State Council of Higher Education for Virginia (SCHEV) Transfer Tool helpful.
 This tool provides information on the transferability of more than 60 commonly offered VCCS courses.
 A link to this tool may be found at www.jtcc.edu/transfer.

-The Passport program is a collection of courses that are transferable and satisfy a lower-division general education requirement at all public colleges and universities in Virginia, with few exceptions as noted.
-Although Passport is not an academic program from which students can graduate, students planning to transfer to a public college or university in Virginia are advised to select courses from this list, in addition to consulting with an academic advisor or counselor.
+TThe Passport is a 16-credit program comprised of transfer courses that satisfy lower-division general education requirements at public institutions of higher education in Virginia.
+You will find the Passport course designation in the course description.
+Although the Passport is not an academic program from which students can graduate, students planning to transfer to a public college or university in Virginia are advised to select Passport courses, in addition to consulting with an advisor.